-In a search, the investigating officers look for specific evidence that the occupant refuses to disclose or hand over voluntarily.
+In a house search or copmany search, the investigating officers look for specific evidence that the occupant refuses to disclose or hand over voluntarily.
 An initial suspicion is sufficient grounds for a search warrant.
-This means there must be some actual indication – not evidence at this stage! – that a crime has been committed or attempted.
+This means there must be some actual indication - not evidence at this stage! - that a crime has been committed or attempted.
 A judicial search warrant must be in place for a search to be performed.
-In “exigent circumstances”, the public prosecutor’s office can initiate a search itself, but only in exceptional cases.
+In exigent circumstances, the public prosecutor’s office can initiate a search itself, but only in exceptional cases.

 The purpose of a search is generally to find evidence in the business premises and apartments of the suspect(s) if there is an initial suspicion that a crime has been committed.
 As a rule, searches are also carried out on